Equal Friction Method

 5. Determine the duct sizes throughout the system

-Use the static pressure drop determined in 4) as a constant to determine the ducts sizes throughout the system.
+Use the static pressure drop from 4) as a constant to determine the ducts sizes throughout the system.
 Use the air volumes calculated in 1) for the calculation.
 Select the duct sizes with the pressure drop for the actual ducts as close to the main duct pressure drop as possible.

 6. Determine the total resistance in the system